-Becoming a Citizen of New Zealand
+Becoming a citizen of New Zealand

 If you have lived in New Zealand for five years with indefinite leave to remain, you can apply to become a citizen.

-Accident and emergency treatment is free, but you will have to pay for appointments with family doctors, prescriptions and dental care for adults.
+Accident and emergency treatment is free, though you will have to pay for appointments with family doctors, prescriptions and dental care for adults.

 There are great employment opportunities in ICT, healthcare, construction, science, finance and engineering, amongst others, as the country is still experiencing skills shortages.

-House Prices and Renting
+House prices and renting